lidofinance/solana-docs/docs/development/price-oracle.md

 # Price oracle

-At its core, Lido for Solana (“Solido” for short) enables converting SOL into stSOL and back.
+At its core, Lido on Solana (“Solido” for short) enables converting SOL into stSOL and back.
 This conversion involves an exchange rate.
 The exchange rate used by Solido is stored on-chain in the Solido instance itself.
 This page explains how to access it.
 To understand how the exchange rate is set, see [the